EIGHTFINITE/DownloadItYourself/.github/PULL_REQUEST_TEMPLATE.md

-[x] I agree to have this contribution added to EIGHTFINITE-build and certify that I have the right to submit it under the terms in LICENSE.txt
+[x] I agree to license this contribution under the terms in LICENSE.txt and certify that I have the right to do so.